Manish7272/SPSS---Statistical_Package_for_the_Social_Sciences/README.md

 # SPSS---Statistical_Package_for_the_Social_Sciences
 SPSS (Statistical Package for the Social Sciences) is a software package used to analyze statistical data and make data-driven decisions.

+# PSPP
+- PSPP is a statistical analysis tool developed to be a free, open-source alternative to SPSS (which is now developed by IBM).
+Although not identical, it is similar in many respects, and allows one to work with file formats common to SPSS.

 <br>

 <h1> Data View </h1>